Psalm 148 – Let Heaven and Earth Praise the LORD

 Kings of the earth and all peoples;

 Princes and all judges of the earth;

 Both young men and maidens;

 Old men and children.

 a.
-Praise the LORD from the earth: The first part of Psalm 148 called upon things in the heavens to give praise to Yahweh.
+Praise the LORD from the earth: The first part of this psalm called upon things in the heavens to give praise to Yahweh.
 Earth should also not fail to give its praise to God, and all the earth should join in this praise.

 i.
-In respect to nature, it is true of modern men and women: “We worship it [nature] in place of God, attributing creative powers to nature and virtually deifying the dynamic within living things.
+Modern men and women make the mistake of worshipping the creation rather than the Creator.
+“We worship it [nature] in place of God, attributing creative powers to nature and virtually deifying the dynamic within living things.
 In opposition to this sad pagan error, the psalmist reminds us that the animals themselves worship God.”
 (Boice)

 b.
 You great sea creatures: All things in the sea and all the phenomenon of weather (fire and hail, snow, clouds, wind) should praise God, fulfilling His word.